Privacy is guaranteed. Please read terms of service agreement before purchasing items.

 in the wind and rubbing against the structure.

+Heat buildup in dark colors is not an issue with knit materials.
+Weighing less than 1/2 ounce per square foot, there is not enough thermal mass to create a radiant heat problem.
+Unlike a solid tarp, knit shade panels allow air to pass back up through the holes, carrying away any built-up energy and keeping the material relatively cool to the touch, not trapping heat underneath like a tent or solid tarp pergola cover.
 We do our best to represent the knit density properly, but actual size of openings, style, color and appearance of knit is subject to change without notice.
-Materials greater than 60% knit density stretch VERY little, so there is no need to plan for that, but it is best practice to order 4-6 inches smaller than the inside edge of framework to allow room for lacing perimeter grommets taut with rope from every grommet and then around a screw, nail, or eyelet screw in the structure.
+Materials greater than 60% knit density stretch VERY little, so there is no need to plan for that, but it is best practice to order at least 4 to 8 inches smaller than the inside edge of framework to allow room for lacing perimeter grommets taut with rope from every grommet and then around a screw, nail, or eyelet screw in the structure.
 We do not recommend 'static fastening' directly through the grommets or hem with hooks, screws, or nails, as that tends to stress the material and grommet.
 Best practice is to order a few inches smaller and lace to structure with rope.
 Rope has 'give'.
 Instead of finding the one static fastener that is tautest, rope allows the panel to flex a bit, instead of being stressed.
 Knit material is pre-treated to stop shrinking from happening in the hot sun, but you should always store a knitted panel in a cool, dry shaded place until ready to install.
 In practice shrinkage is limited to 1%-3% and offset by a certain amount of stretch inherent in a knitted material, for a net-zero change normally, especially when installed under tension properly.
 All woven or knitted shade fabrics will allow water to pass through, but as you progress up to 90% density, some rain will run off the edge when installed on a steep slope.
-The material will slow the rain down, but it will eventually pass through... this is key with a shade panel versus solid tarp choice: these knit panels will let the heated air pass back up through.
+The material will slow the rain down, but it will eventually pass through... this is key with a patio cover versus solid tarp choice: these knit panels will let the heated air pass back up through.
 Shade panels may not stop the rain, but they do a much better job of keeping an area cooler and fresher underneath.

 * Pergola & patio covers are usually at least 65% with 80% Black knit being the most common choice